ioncakephper/markdown-cleaner-cli/README.md

 ## 🧪 Usage

-To check the CLI version:
+To verify mdclean is available, use:

 ```bash
 mdclean -V